-ENTERING STUDENTS: All new, returning, and transfer students who want to change their major and have the change effective for their first semester must contact the Admissions and Counseling Office.
+ENTERING STUDENTS: All new, returning, and transfer students who want to change their major and have the change effective for their first semester must see an Academic Counselor and complete the required "Change of Major" form.
+It is the student's responsibility to submit the completed form to the Records Office.